WashU-IT-RIS/alpaca-lora/README.md

     ```bash
     bsub -Is -q general -a "docker_exec($put_job_id_here)" -G compute-sleong -R 'gpuhost' -gpu "" /bin/bash
    ```
+   Make sure you keep track of the compute node.
+For example, exec-217.
 1. Change the terminal type to xterm to fix key bindings:
     ```bash
    export TERM=xterm